Fradenti/Fradenti.github.io/Research.md

 ### Book chapters, short papers, and proceedings
 * **Denti, F.**, Cappozzo, A., and Greselin, F.
-*Bayesian Nonparametric Functional Novelty Detector*
-in Book of short papers MBC2, 2020
-* **Denti, F.**, Cappozzo, A., and Greselin, F.
 *Bayesian nonparametric adaptive classification with robust prior information*
 in Book of short papers SIS, 2020
 * Caponera, A., **Denti, F.**, Rigon, T., Sottosanti, A., and Gelfand, A.